A new age in HIV

 Learn

 HIV continues to be a public health challenge in Oregon.
-We are focused on ending new HIV/STI infections by using a whole-person lens, and by working toward racial and ethnic equity.
-We cannot end new HIV/STI transmissions without ending inequities and addressing structural factors that keep some people more vulnerable than others.
+We focus on ending new HIV/STI infections.
+To do this, we use a whole-person lens and work toward racial and ethnic equity.
+We cannot end new HIV/STI transmissions without ending inequities.
+We must address structural factors that keep some people more vulnerable than others.